Tdhtdhtdhtdhtdh: Sound Effects!

 Apparently, Dave found that some of them have to wear earplugs in movies and

-There's this really great profile in the New Yorker where I think that hundred working um foliar artists came from.
+There's this really great profile in the New Yorker where I think that hundred working Foley artists came from.

-One that one of the foliar artists profiled said there was probably a hundred, but they, I mean, just the different words that they use for these sounds are like they
+One of the Foley artists profiled said there was probably a hundred, but they, I mean, just the different words that they use for these sounds are like they

-some chain or block and tackle just hanging in a junkyard and say that'd make the swaying chink sound or something like that.
+chain or block and tackle just hanging in a junkyard and say that make the swaying chink sound or something like that.
+And

 It's like you said before, it's an art form.